jbakse/compform_site/content/noise/index.md

 ![noise detail](figures/noise_detail.jpg)

 Typically, each layer of noise is twice as detailed (higher frequency) and half as prominent (lower amplitude).
-These layers are sometimes refered to as "octaves" because their frequncies double each time, like musical octives.
+These layers are sometimes referred to as "octaves" because their frequencies double each time, like musical octaves.

 ### Controlling the Seed